thealongsider/Data-Analytics-Projects/README.md

 **Recently Added**

+Bank Authentication Classifier with Tensorflow (python) -- Used tensorflow to create a classifier that used image data from the Bank Authentication Data provided by the UCI repository to determine if a bank note was real or not.
+I completed this project as part of an online data science course.

 sql-ex.com SQL Exercise Solutions.md (SQL) -- Added the SQL query exercises I have been completing on sql-ex.com as a way to include more SQL code into this repository.

 Predicting Species of Iris Data Set using Support Vector Machines (python) -- Used Support Vector Machines to classify famous Iris dataset.
 I completed this project as part of an online data science course.

 Decision Trees & Random Forest to Predict Borrower Payback (python) -- Created decision tree and random forest models to predict loan payback using Lending Club data.
 I completed this project as part of an online data science course.

-Root Cause Analysis for Springboard Case Study (excel) -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
-I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

 **Projects [A-Z]**